martinlindhe/dos-software-decoding/demo-256/conf/README.md

-# 5 jan, 2018
+# 28 jan, 2018

-black screen, waits for ENTER press before it begins
+org/conf.com waited for ENTER press before it begins. so patched version does not.

-Press enter for CONFUSION!!
-XXX impl KEYBOARD - CHECK FOR KEYSTROKE
-XXX impl KEYBOARD - CHECK FOR KEYSTROKE
-XXX impl KEYBOARD - CHECK FOR KEYSTROKE
+works ok